MarkSenDong/Code_Standardization/Github_tutorial.md

 **5. README.md**<br>
 It is usually mandatory to include a README.md file in your repo, just like in this repo.<br>
-The file should provide an introduction or description of the repo, *what it is, what it does, how does it work and what it includes...*<br>
+The file should provide an introduction or description of the repo:
+- what it is
+- what it does
+- how does it work
+- what it includes
 It has different syntax than normal text editing or word.<br>
 If you need help on how to stylise your README.md file, click the link here:<br>
 https://help.github.com/en/articles/basic-writing-and-formatting-syntax<br>